 Future sales of our common stock by current stockholders into the public market could cause the market price of our stock to fall.
-As of September 30, 2012, there were 50,879,808 shares of our common stock outstanding.
-We may from time to time issue securities in relation to a license arrangement, collaboration, merger or acquisition, such as the anticipated stock issuances we have announced in connection with the Presidio acquisition.
+As of April 30, 2013, there were 53,147,116 shares of our common stock outstanding.
+We may from time to time issue securities in relation to a license arrangement, collaboration, merger or acquisition.

 In addition, on June 28, 2011, we filed with the SEC a shelf registration statement on Form S-3.
-This shelf registration statement has been declared effective and allowed us to sell up to \$70 million of securities, including common stock, preferred stock, depository shares, stock purchase contracts and warrants, from time to time at prices and on terms to be determined at the time of sale.
+This shelf registration statement has been declared effective and allows us to sell up to \$70 million of securities, including common stock, preferred stock, depository shares, stock purchase contracts and warrants, from time to time at prices and on terms to be determined at the time of sale.

-As of September 30, 2012, there were 9,099,787 stock options and shares of restricted stock outstanding and 2,176,805 shares available for issuance under our Amended and Restated Stock Incentive Plan and equity compensation grants outside such plan.
+As of April 30, 2013, there were 9,344,341 stock options and shares of restricted stock outstanding and 1,627,728 shares available for issuance under our Amended and Restated Stock Incentive Plan and we could also make equity compensation grants outside such plan.
 The shares underlying existing stock options and restricted stock and possible future stock options, stock appreciation rights and stock awards have been registered pursuant to registration statements on Form S-8.